On the irreducibility of locally metric connections: Closed Weyl connections with reducible holonomy

-The next result, which is somewhat folkloric, like the previous one, shows that exponentiating a geodesic tangent to $V_1$ in the direction of a constant or affine Jacobi field tangent to $V_2$ yields another geodesic whenever it is defined.
+The next result, which is elementary as well, shows that exponentiating a geodesic tangent to $V_1$ in the direction of a constant or affine Jacobi field tangent to $V_2$ yields another geodesic whenever it is defined.

 \begin{elem} Let $\c:[a,b]\to M_0$ be a geodesic tangent to $V_1$ parametrized by arc-length and let $X\in T_{\c(a)}M_0$ be a vector tangent to $V_2$.
 Extend $X$ to a parallel vector field along $\c$.